adobe-type-tools/afdko/docs/MakeOTFUserGuide.md

 ## **GlyphOrderAndAliasDB** (GOADB)

 The GOADB file is used to rename and to establish an order for the glyphs in a font.
 It is a simple text file with one line per glyph name.
 Each line contains at least two columns, and optionally a third column.
-Colums are tab-separated (technically any amount of a whitespace works but a single tab character is preferred).
+Columns are tab-separated (technically any amount of a whitespace works, but a single tab character is recommended).
 Blank lines are ignored.
 Lines beginning with `#` are comments and are also ignored.

 * The first column is the final glyph name to be used in the output font.